 The story of Dr Jekyll and Mr Hyde derives from the novella The Strange Case of Dr Jekyll and Mr Hyde (1886) by Robert Louis Stevenson.
 The original story concerns the good and upstanding Dr Henry Jekyll who becomes fascinated with the nature of good and evil and the way in which society mandates that baser/evil urges be repressed.
 He invents a formula that allows his evil side to emerge and calls this other self Edward Hyde.
 Mr Hyde rampages forth as a libertine and is responsible for brutal assaults and a murder.
 These are eventually traced back to Jekyll’s laboratory where Jekyll reveals the truth to his friends before dying.

-For related themes see Split Personality, Mad Scientists and Pharmaceuticals and Potions.
-Most adaptations of the story take place in the Victorian period for which see Victorian Gaslight Milieu.
+For related themes see Films About Split Personality, Films About Mad Scientists and Pharmaceuticals and Potions.
+Most adaptations of the story take place in the Victorian period for which see Victorian Gaslight Mileu.

 On film, the story of Dr Jekyll and Mr Hyde remains the most adapted genre story ever and there have been multiple interpretations.
 The story has such a popularity that only a year after it was published, it was adapted to the Victorian stage in the 1887 production starring Richard Mansfield.
 The dual roles that the part offers is a choice piece of acting for many actors – Frederic March won a Best Actor Oscar for his portrayal in Dr. Jekyll and Mr. Hyde (1931).